 Description

-EXTERIOR: the building is three storeys in height plus cellar, across two wide bays onto both Drapers Lane and Cordwainers Lane, under a hipped roof.
-The principal, east elevation is symmetrically arranged with a good quality late-C19 shopfront with Classical motifs and a canted central entrance with a panelled, half-glazed door.
-Either side of the entrance is a moulded stone plinth and low, moulded timber stallrisers which are intersected by cast iron cellar grilles, with slender mullions framing large, plate-glass shop windows.
-Above the shop windows is a fascia board with egg and dart mouldings to the cornice and architrave, terminated by elaborate console brackets rising from panelled pilasters which frame the shopfront.
-The shopfront returns a short way onto the north elevation.
+The principal, east elevation presents a symmetrical appearance, with an elaborate late-19th century shopfront featuring Classical details.
+A canted entrance has a panelled, half-glazed door.
+Either side of the entrance are a moulded stone plinth and low, moulded timber stallrisers, intersected by cast iron cellar grilles with slender mullions framing large plate-glass shop windows.
+Above the shop windows, a fascia board has egg and dart mouldings to the cornice and architrave, finished with elaborate console brackets rising from panelled pilasters that frame the shopfront.
+The shopfront extends slightly onto the north elevation.

-The first and second floors each contain a pair of late-C19 horned sash windows with two-over-two glazing, set within moulded timber surrounds which sit proud of the stuccoed façade.
-Above the second-floor windows is a modern fascia board and guttering.
+The first and second floors each feature a pair of late-19th century sash windows with two-over-two glazing within moulded timber surrounds that project from the stuccoed facade.
+A modern fascia board and guttering sit above the second-floor windows.

-Within the easternmost section of the north elevation fronting Cordwainers Lane, there is a two-over-two glazed, timber sash window with horns and a moulded timber surround on the first and second floors over the shopfront return.
-Further to the west on the ground floor, there is a C19 plank door, a C20, four-panelled door with barred overlight and a shop window blocked with timber planks, all unified by a timber fascia board.
-Above this arrangement, there is a large, timber sash window with ten-over-ten glazing, set within a moulded timber surround on the first floor, and a two-over-two sash window, possibly uPVC, on the second floor.
+The north elevation fronting Cordwainers Lane has a two-over-two glazed, timber sash window with horns and a moulded timber surround on both the first and second floors, above the shopfront return.
+Further west on the ground floor are a 19th-century plank door, a 20th-century four-panelled door with a barred overlight, and a shop window blocked with timber planks, all unified by a timber fascia board.
+Above this arrangement is a large timber sash window with ten-over-ten glazing within a moulded timber surround on the first floor, and a two-over-two sash window, possibly uPVC, on the second floor.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.